BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-harpswell.md

 </blockquote>

 <p>
-In the summer of 2009, I was trying to volunteer building homes through Habitat for Humanity in Maine.
+In the summer of 2009, I was trying to volunteer building homes in Maine.
 </p>

 <p>
 I signed up for a volunteer build day in Harpswell, Maine, a town on the coast of the Atlantic Ocean.
 Before the build day, the logistics fell through.
-That meant I was the job site, an hour and a half from where I lived, without any volunteering to do.
+That meant I was at the job site, an hour and a half from where I lived, without any volunteering to do.
 I'd taken a bus for part of the trip, so I couldn't just drive home.
 </p>

 <p>
 For some reason, I thought camping in the woods for the night, without a tent or whatever, was a good idea.
 I sat and read from a book for a bit.
 Nearby, I saw a piece of amber from a tree.
-The amber was, as I recall, roughly heart-shaped, and reminded me of a person in whom I had a romantic interest, and whom I later dated.
+The amber was, as I recall, roughly heart-shaped, and it reminded me of a person in whom I had a romantic interest, and whom I later dated.
 </p>

 <hr/>

 <p>
-I went out jogging, barefoot, up the side road, onto the main road, then along the main road.
+I went out jogging, barefoot, up the side road, then along the main road.
-A ways down the main road, I came across the entrance to some kind of giant nature preserve or something.
+A ways down the main road, I saw the entrance to some kind of nature preserve or something.
 I ran down the entranceway, into the preserve.
 </p>